teddy-dev/fvtt-scene-plus/README.md

 # Scene+ for FoundryVTT
-A simple module that uses Tagger and Portal to keep track of player's movements through self-navigating scene changes.
+A fairly simple module used to keep track of player movement through self-navigating scenes.

-When you have scenes that are setup so that players can move themselves between them, such as with multi-stories, teleporters, etc. It can be a challenge to "return" the player to that scene if they have to reload or during another play session.
-This module solves that by tracking the scene a character has loaded in to.
+When you have multiple scenes that are designed so your players can freely move themselves between them, such as multistory maps, teleporters, or regional maps it can be a challenge for the player to return to the scene they were on after a reload or another play session.
+This module solves that challenge by tracking the scene a character has loaded into and exposing a Macro-usable function to return a player to that scene.

 ### Required Plugins
 [Tagger](https://foundryvtt.com/packages/tagger)